 I remember desperately wanting to turn 18.
 It had been my main goal in life since I learned to drive when I was 12.
 I couldn’t wait to get my ID and driver’s license to reach “freedom and independence” and, in turn, be eligible to vote.
 I didn’t worry about my age again until I turned 30.
 It was clear to me that I wanted to have my children before turning 35 because I learned that as women age, our fertility decreases and clinical risk for the baby increases if we do conceive.
 An aunt whom I adored, couldn’t have children and I was obsessed with the possibility that I would also have to deal with a type of infertile gene in our family.

 My concern about age didn’t came back until one day, when I was 48, I had to make an extraordinary effort to finish reading a book.
+Nowadays, it’s easier to read stories online at AnyStories on my tablet.

 I reluctantly began to use glasses to see up close and from thereon, I processed an inexorable reality for the first time: the unavoidable passage of time.
 It was like a relentless message which warned me that nothing would ever be the same; nothing literally would look the same.
 Age began to play a significant factor in my attitude towards the world.